Elm-Canvas/elm-canvas/readme.md

 ## How to use Elm-Canvas in your project

 Elm-Canvas is a native module, which means you cant install it from package.elm-lang.org.
 You can still use this module in your project, but it will take a little work.
-Here is how to do it..
+One way to install it, is to use [elm-github-install](https://github.com/gdotdesign/elm-github-install).
+You can do it manually too, like this..

 0 Download either this repo, or better yet, one of the tagged releases (like 0.1.0).